boydx/boydx.github.io/cv/service.md

 # Service Portfolio

-## GIS and Mapping Minor web page
+For the period between July 2018 and June 2019, I participated in and completed many notable activities.

+## Promoting New Maps Plus with a map of maps

+Over the years students have completed many incredible final projects in New Maps Plus that only they and their instructor see.
+To both promote the program and generate enthusiasm among students to publish, I created a mechanism by which students can publish their final projects to a collective map.
+This map can both inspire students as they complete their final projects and recruit new students.
+[EXHIBIT B - promoting New Maps Plus]

+## Digital Technologies Committee

+As a member of the ad-hoc Digital Technologies Committee I have worked on the following projects.

+* Updating the New Maps Plus website with Rich Donohue and Jeff Levy.
+* Created a New Maps Plus map of alums (Joined with EXHIBIT B).
+* Made four presentations that discuss my mapping interests and to promote the GIS and Mapping minor and specifically GEO 409.
+[EXHIBIT D - Presentations]
-In support of the Minor, I have created a repository that showcases the courses offered and a selected list of student achievements.
+* Maintaining a repository https://uky-gis.github.io that showcases the courses offered and a selected list of student achievements.
 This ongoing project will hopefully collect works from other courses and teachers for promotion.

-[EXHIBIT C - Web page PDF (https://uky-gis.github.io/)]
+## Support for the Undergraduate Committee

+In support of Geography Awareness Week, I created a Geocache for mobile devices using 1907 Sanborn maps for campus.
+Students had to walk across campus to feature and photograph it.
+Only students that completed the geocache know the solution, so we can use it for 2020.
+[EXHIBIT G - Geocache instructions]

-## Contributing support to the External Relations Committee
+## Support for External Relations Committee

+While I am now on the External Relations Committee, I was not during this FMER period.
+However, I contributed the following support to the committee.

-The committee asked me to create materials to support the 75th Anniversary of the department, principally doing archival research for photographs, maps, and other materials to promote the event.
-Because Karl Raitz is the keynote speaker for the Simple Day event, I have prioritized locating historic aerial photographs of campus and Kentucky landscapes that compliment the photography he made for the 1998 Kentucky Atlas.
-[EXHIBIT D - page with links to Anniversary historic assets]
+* During the Summer 2018, the committee asked if I could support 75th Anniversary of the department, by principally doing archival research for photographs, maps, and other materials to promote the event.
+A slideshow was published for the 2019 Semple Day event.
+[EXHIBIT E - completed slideshow]

-## Member of the ad hoc Digital Technologies Committee

-I have contributed to committee discussions about existing courses and brainstorming new courses.
-In a more focused capacity I am working with Nick Lally to help standardize the core proficiencies desired in GEO 309.

-North American Cartographic Information Society annual conference
+* In anticipation of Fall 2019 events in Miller Hall, I designed new signs and branding for Miller Hall and the Cartography Lab.
+New vinyl signs were cut and applied to three doors in Miller Hall.
+[Exhibit G - New branding for cartography assets]
+* I've been trying to raise awareness of our mapping and GIS capabilities for grants and contract work.
+It is my understanding that any money raised from mapping projects would become the department's funds.
+[EXHIBIT F - Pauer Center contract work]

-In October, I represented New Maps Plus by networking and handing out our new brochures announcing the Master’s degree program.
-I met with one graduate to the New Maps Program and advocated that the conference should be held Lexington, as it was in 1997, in discussions with the NACIS president.
-(Photos from conference)
+* In October 2018, I represented New Maps Plus at North American Cartographic Information Society annual conference by networking and handing out our new brochures announcing the Master’s degree program.
+In October 2019, I attended North American Cartographic Information Society and the Kentucky Association of Mapping Professionals annual conferences, both promoting New Maps Plus and the Department of Geography.
+The activities and presentations will be available in the next FMER period.